 This is another great job benefit that English teachers receive in Korea.
 After one year of teaching, if you decide to stay at the same school for a second year, you will typically receive a re-signing bonus.

 This is usually 2 million won, which is almost as much as a month’s salary.
 Many contracts, however, will stipulate that if, after receiving your re-signing bonus, you quit within 6 months, you must then return this bonus.
 So, if you were thinking of re-signing to get the bonus and then skipping town, think again.

 Benefit 3: Severance Pay

-All full time employees in South Korea are legally entitled to this benefit.
-Severance pay is an additional one month’s salary for every year you work in an organisation.
+All full-time employees in South Korea are legally entitled to this benefit.
+Severance pay is an additional one month’s salary for every year you work in an organization.

 If, however, you continue to work for your employer, you will be provided with the severance pay when you finally resign.
 The severance pay is equal to one month’s salary for every year you work.
-This means if you work for the same school for 3 years, at then end of those 3 years you will receive 3 months salary.
+This means if you work for the same school for 3 years, at the end of those 3 years you will receive 3 months’ salary.